bmeurant/technical-docs/software-architecture/architectural-patterns/mvp.md

 *   **[[mvvm|MVVM (Model-View-ViewModel)]]:** MVVM can be seen as an evolution of MVP's Supervising Controller, where the data binding responsibilities are formalized into a `ViewModel`.
 The `ViewModel` exposes data and commands that the View binds to, almost completely eliminating the need for the Presenter/ViewModel to hold a direct reference to the View.

-The **MVP** pattern, although sometimes considered "legacy" compared to **[[mvvm|MVVM]]**, remains a solid foundation for understanding the separation of concerns in user interface applications.
+The **MVP** pattern, although sometimes considered "legacy" compared to **[[mvvm|MVVM]]**, remains a solid foundation for understanding the [[soc|separation of concerns]] in user interface applications.
 Its principles have directly influenced modern architectures and continue to form the basis for designing robust and testable software.

 ---